This post may contain affiliate links. Please read our disclosure policy.

 - Finely dice the tomatoes and onions.

 - Bulgur wheat has to be the #1 fine brown bulgur wheat.
-You will not need a lot of it, but make sure always wash and soak in water or in the lemon juice for a few minutes to soften it.
+You will not need a lot of it, but make sure always rinse your bulgur in water before adding it to your tabbouleh.